tvartom/ansible-collection-serveradmin/README.md

 > Git repositories will be cloned into `C:\mydevstuff\<organisationname>\<Repo-name>` or `/home/<user>/workspace/<organisationname>/<Repo-name>`

 Klick **Start** in VirtualBox to launch.
 You will be asked `Select start-up disk`.
-Choose the ISO-image for CentOS.
-See `CentOS`for next step.
+Choose the ISO-image for AlmaLinux.
+See `AlmaLinux`for next step.

 To escape your trapped mouse-pointer in VirtualBox use **Right Ctrl**.